buddhist-uni/buddhist-uni.github.io/_content/articles/kanva-brahmanas-and-buddhist-kosala_bausch-lauren.md

 pages: "27--53"
 ---

-> Gotama Buddha, at least as he is depicted in the Suttanipāta, was influenced by and is to be understood in light of Kosalan Vedic tradition.
+> Gotama Buddha, at least as he is depicted in the Suttanipāta, was influenced by and is to be understood in light of Kosalan Vedic tradition.